Yo yo yooooo! It’s been awhile, can you believe that TERRIBLE year is finally over?! Thank G- wait, what? That’s TODAY? Already? Drag.

 Pleasure 2, the new project from Indian Jewelry’s Tex and Erika Kerschen, whom I hadn’t seen in several years.
 Perennially unique, stylish and legit.
 I like it best when it’s just the two of them.

-We also caught Trillblazers, featuring Halston “wildman” Luna on guitar and TERRY MUTHAFUCKIN CASTLE on vocals.
+We also caught Trillblazers, featuring Halston “wildman” Luna on guitar and TERRY MUTHAFUCKIN NUNN on vocals.
 I remember this being SHOCKINGLY fun but aside from that I’m afraid I am a bit fuzzy.
 You should see this thing, if it ever happens again.